kjosib/glowing-chainsaw/docs/architecture.md

 Where you get your data streams from is up to you.
 However, relational database queries are likely to be a good start.

-Along with a stream of `point`-value pairs you can generally specify a context, which is another `point` along a different set of dimensions.
+Along with a stream of `point`-`magnitude` pairs you can generally specify a context, which is another `point` along a different set of dimensions.
 That can be useful particularly for routing the results of different queries into different portions of a report grid.